johan162/mptools/docs/05-genericnodes.md

 3. `cloud/mini-config.in`, A minimal node with only user and SSH keys
 4. `cloud/jenkins-config.in`, A basic Jenkins node
 5. `cloud/pg-config.in`, A basic Postgresql node
+6. `cloud/sq-config.in`, A basic SonarQube (Static Code Analysis) node

 These template cloud-init files will be used in the installation process to create customized versions based on the current user.
 The generated `*.yaml` files are